RajvirChalthanwala/GadaElectronics/README.txt

 Updatred database in package Manager Comsole
 Run the application to ncheck the seeded data.
 So far everything is good no changes needed !!!

+10:57PM
+Added column type for price and the display property for the Brand Name;
+Crossverified all the files and checked for everything Part 6 completed of tutorial.....
+Checking the program code and saving it...
+Already commited to the Git....

+11:19PM
+replaced Index method in Tonytvs controller and  tested for filteration in the URL added a new form in Index.cshtml in Views TonyTvs... filtered the brand name of the TV database and fetching the selected data from the database....
+All clear done!!!!
+No errors occured.....
+Committed the code to Git hub and Saved the data Rebuild the program and run it again.. :)
+Very Happy !!!
+OHwwwwwww.